top of page

 Gluten Intolerance Symptoms

-If you have gluten intolerance (6), you may have bloating, gas, or tummy troubles.
-You may feel tired, get headaches, or joint pains.
+If you have gluten intolerance (18, 19, 20), you may have bloating, gas, or stomach pain.
+You may feel tired, get headaches, or have joint pains.
+Moreover, gluten sensitivity is also associated with gout.
+Uric acid levels are high and lead to joint pain in gout.
 People with gluten intolerance can also have skin issues like eczema.

 Gluten Allergy Symptoms

-Plus, you might have vitamins and mineral deficiencies since your gut can't absorb nutrients right.
+Plus, you might have vitamin and mineral deficiencies since your gut can't absorb nutrients properly.
 Talking to a healthcare professional is important for diagnosing and managing celiac disease.

 Gluten-Free Products